John Brownless1

 #6244, b.
 24 February 1910, d.
 21 September 1991

-Relationship=7th great-grandson of Thomas Greathead.
+7th great-grandson of Thomas Greathead

-- Appears on charts:
+Appears on charts:

-- Chart 14: Thomas Greathead
+Chart 14 - Thomas Greathead

 He enlisted for the war but was told he was in a reserved occupation so he returned to County Hall at Durham and informed them that he had changed his occupation and enlisted in the RAF which he served for six years as anAero EngineFitter and after the war went back to the Evening Gazette.
 In Coventry on 14 November 1940 when he was stationed there during the air raids.
-One million pounds of explosives duration twelve hours target major midlands city and arms production centre size of target 0.15 sq miles aircraft 500 german bombers, a mixture of junkers ju88, heinkel he111 and dornier do17 raids around 10 waves of bombers during night bombs used mixture of high explosives and indendiaries casualties 540 dead, 400 wounded.1,2 He married Winifred Coatman, daughter of John William Coatman and Mary Elizabeth Neal, on 25 April 1940 in St Paul's Church, Hunwick, Durham, England.1 His wife Winifred died on 12 December 1978 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 66 lung cancer.3 He died on 21 September 1991 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 81.1 He was buried in Darlington Crematorium, Darlington, Durham, England.1
+One million pounds of explosives duration twelve hours target major midlands city and arms production centre size of target 0.15 sq miles aircraft 500 german bombers, a mixture of junkers ju88, heinkel he111 and dornier do17 raids around 10 waves of bombers during night bombs used mixture of high explosives and indendiaries casualties 540 dead, 400 wounded.1,3,4 He married Winifred Coatman, daughter of John William Coatman and Mary Elizabeth Neal, on 25 April 1940 in St Paul's, Hunwick, Durham, England.1 His wife Winifred died on 12 December 1978 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 66 lung cancer.5 Wilfred died on 21 September 1991 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 81.1 Wilfred was buried in Darlington Crematorium, Darlington, Durham, England.1

 Children of Wilfred Huitson and Winifred Coatman

-- Margaret Elizabeth Huitson (living)
+• Margaret Elizabeth Huitson

 Sources of Information

-- [S6252] Emails between Neal Huitson and Jan Cooper from 26 March 2003.
+1. [S6252] Emails between Neal Huitson and Jan Cooper from 26 March 2003.

-- [S21507] Emails between Margaret Elizabeth Brennan née Huitson and Jan Cooper from 2 October 2008.
+3. [S21507] Emails between Margaret Elizabeth Brennan née Huitson and Jan Cooper from 2 October 2008.

-- [S6252] Emails between Neal Huitson and Jan Cooper from 26 March 2003 Worked for Woolworths in Bishop Auckland where she worked with Annie Newcombe who was later to become landlady of the Clarendon Hotel in Redcar where I stayed when I was transferred by Lloyds Bank from Scarborough to Redcar.
+5. [S6252] Emails between Neal Huitson and Jan Cooper from 26 March 2003 Worked for Woolworths in Bishop Auckland where she worked with Annie Newcombe who was later to become landlady of the Clarendon Hotel in Redcar where I stayed when I was transferred by Lloyds Bank from Scarborough to Redcar.
 She also worked at the Munitions Factory at Aycliffe during the war.
 She died of lung cancer at the early age of 67 on 12 December 1978.

 Winifred Coatman1